ncbirdconservation/NCBA/README.md

 __effort_summaries__ -- summaries of eBird sampling data (eBird checklists) and NCBA data at the survey level.

-__one-time_scripts__ -- scripts that complete one-time tasks, such as downloading or processing something.
+__single-use_scripts__ -- scripts that complete one-time tasks, such as downloading or processing something.

 __species_summaries__ -- summaries of species data; individual species or species groups.